-11. U. T. Austin: Fred and Emily Marshall Wulff Centennial Faculty Fellowship in Law in the School of Law - Recommendation to Accept Gift; Allocate Matching Funds from the Sheffield Challenge Endowment Fund Program; and Redesignate as the Fred and Emily Marshall Wulff Centennial Research Professorship in Law.--

-The Office of the Chancellor concurs with President Cunningham's recommendation to accept a gift of \$50,000 from the G. Rollie White Trust, Fort Worth, Texas, for addition to the Fred and Emily Marshall Wulff Centennial Faculty Fellowship in Law in the School of Law at U. T. Austin and to redesignate as the Fred and Emily Marshall Wulff Centennial Research Professorship in Law.
+11. U. T. Austin: Fred and Emily Marshall Wulff Centennial Faculty Fellowship in Law in the School of Law - Acceptance of Gift from the G. Rollie White Trust, Fort Worth, Texas; Allocation of Matching Funds from the Sheffield Challenge Endowment Fund Program; and Redesignation as the Fred and Emily Marshall Wulff Centennial Research Professorship in Law.--The Land and Investment Committee recommended and the Board accepted a gift of \$50,000 from the G. Rollie White Trust, Fort Worth, Texas, for addition to the Fred and Emily Marshall Wulff Centennial Faculty Fellowship in Law in the School of Law at The University of Texas at Austin and redesignated the Fellowship as the Fred and Emily Marshall Wulff Centennial Research Professorship in Law.

-It is further recommended that \$50,000 from the Sheffield Challenge Endowment Fund Program be allocated to match the gift and increase the endowment to a total of \$200,000.
+Further, \$50,000 from the Sheffield Challenge Endowment Fund Program will be allocated to match the gift and increase the endowment to a total of \$200,000.